Richard Puller von Hohenburg

-Manuscript depiction of the burning of Puller and his servant Anton Mätzler outside the walls of Zürich for sodomy, in 1482.
+Manuscript depiction of the burning of Puller and his servant Anton Mätzler outside the walls of Zurich for sodomy, in 1482.
 Illustration from the Grosse Burgunderchronik of Diebold Schilling.
-The depiction of the execution in front of the city walls is inaccurate, as Puller was actually burned in Zürich's market square, inside the walls.
+The depiction of the execution in front of the city walls is inaccurate, as Puller was actually burned in Zurich's market square, inside the walls.

 Richard Puller von Hohenburg (died 24 September 1482) was a 15th-century Alsatian and Swiss nobleman and knight.
 He is notable for his homosexual liaisons, his strategic avoidance of prosecution, and later execution for his homosexuality.

-Biography
+Early life

 Richard Puller von Hohenburg was born, perhaps towards the end of the 1420s, second son to the wealthy noble Wirich II Puller von Hohenburg.
-A descendant of Konrad Hohenburg, Wirich had inherited much, but his political shrewdness and local reputation as an advisor ensured that the family's status only grew.
-It is a testament to his shrewdness that he and his son became citizens of Strasbourg in Alsace (in 1453 and 1454 respectively) in spite of Wirich's former allegiance to Bishop Wilhelm von Diest, despised within the city.
-Wirich probably arranged the younger Puller's marriage to one Sophie Bock, daughter of the wealthy Strasbourg magistrate Hans Konrad Bock, which took place in 1455.
+A politically shrewd man who had inherited much (he was a descendant of Konrad Hohenburg), Wirich and his family's reputation grew over his lifetime.
+It is a testament to his shrewdness that he and his son became citizens of Strasbourg in Alsace (in 1453 and 1454 respectively), though Wirich had shortly before been allied with Bishop Wilhelm von Diest, despised within the city.
+Wirich probably arranged Richard Puller's marriage to one Sophie Bock, daughter of the wealthy Strasbourg magistrate Hans Konrad Bock, which took place in 1455.

 Wirich died sometime after 1454 and Richard's elder brother, Wirich III, was slain in battle in 1455, leaving Richard the only surviving male heir of the family.
-As head of the family, he first married off his sisters, but soon found himself embroiled in local feuds and trials.
-The details of these disputes are murky but they apparently reached such a pitch that he was stripped of the Löwenstein castle in 1457, an estate the family had held for generations in fealty to the Electorate of the Palatinate.
+As head of the family, he first went about marrying off his sisters, but soon found himself embroiled in local feuds and trials.
+The details of these disputes are murky, but they apparently reached such a pitch that Löwenstein castle, an estate his family had held for generations (in fealty to the Electorate of the Palatinate), was taken from him in 1457.

+First accusation of homosexuality

-In 1463, the Swiss noble Wirich von Berstett captured one of Puller's servants, a man named Ludwig Fischer, after he had been seen dressed in lavish clothes and in possession of more money than his occupation would afford him.
-In early modern Europe, gifts of clothing were often used as evidence of offering improper sexual services, presented as either a token of love or a bribe from the paying participant.
-Under torture, Fischer revealed that Puller had romantically pursued him, an act he used to his advantage by blackmailing Puller for money and status.
+In 1463, the Swiss noble Wirich von Berstett captured one of Puller's servants, a man named Ludwig Fischer, after Fischer had been seen dressed in lavish clothes and in possession of more money than his occupation would provide him.
+In early modern Europe, gifts of clothing were often used as evidence of improper sexual services, deemed either a token of love or a bribe from the paying participant.
+Under torture, Fischer confessed that Puller had romantically pursued him, and that he had used this to his advantage by blackmailing Puller.
 Puller was consequently stripped of his fiefs, which were transferred to the bishop of Strasbourg, Rupert of Palatinate-Simmern, but he was not put on trial.
 Shortly after, he was released from arrest.